Case Studies:

 Commodity

-Rehabilitation of degraded ecosystems: r emoval of invasive trees, like pine and eucalyptus or acacia bushes, through physical felling or uprooting, biocontrol, controlled burning or herbicides.
-Where appropriate, removed plants are replaced by native species (many of the areas being cleaned were originally grasslands and trees are not replanted).
+Rehabilitation of degraded ecosystems: removal of invasive trees, like pine and eucalyptus or acacia bushes, through physical felling or uprooting, bio-control, controlled burning or herbicides.
+Where appropriate, removed plants are replaced by native species (many of the areas being cleared were originally grasslands and trees are not replanted).

 Payment Mechanism

-Working for Water Programme (WfW) (Department of Water Affairs and Forestry) receives funding from several government sources and commissions local contractors to carry out the plant-clearing work.
+WfW Programme (Department of Water Affairs and Forestry) receives funding from several government sources and commissions local contractors to carry out the plant-clearing work.

 Terms of Payment